Deep Purple: Musical style

 Deep Purple's members were experienced musicians with different musical backgrounds: Lord had trained in classical music and played in jazz and blues rock ensembles, Blackmore and Simper came from session work in pop rock and Paice and Evans came from beat bands.
 This is evident on the band's debut album, Shades of Deep Purple, a contemporary mix of psychedelic rock, progressive rock and pop rock.

-Traces of the heavier sound that Deep Purple popularized in their Mark II line-up can be heard in the remaining albums with Rod Evans, mostly evident in Blackmore's guitar parts.
-He was replaced by Ian Gillan, initially influenced by Elvis Presley and similarly had roots in psychedelia and pop rock, as vocalist for Episode Six.
-His first three albums with the band have continued to attract critical praise as key early examples of the hard rock and heavy metal genres, while Who Do We Think We Are showed a move to a more blues-based sound, even featuring scat singing.
+Traces of the heavier sound that Deep Purple popularized in their Mark II line-up can be heard in the remaining albums by Mark I, mostly evident in Blackmore's guitar parts.
+Evans was replaced by Ian Gillan, initially influenced by Elvis Presley and similarly had roots in psychedelia and pop rock, as vocalist for Episode Six with bassist Roger Glover, who replaced Simper.
+The first three Mark II studio albums have continued to attract critical praise as key early examples of the hard rock and heavy metal genres, while Who Do We Think We Are showed a move to a more blues-based sound, even featuring scat singing.

 Certain songs from the Mark II line-up, such as "Speed King", "Hard Lovin' Man", "Fireball" and "Highway Star", have been credited as early influences on speed metal and thrash metal.
 The latter song was called "early speed metal" by Robb Reiner of Canadian heavy metal band Anvil.
 "Hard Lovin' Man" has been referred to as the "first proto-thrash song ever", predating Queen's "Stone Cold Crazy" and Black Sabbath's "Symptom of the Universe" by a few years.
 Deep Purple have also experimented with funk and soul, mostly in the mid-1970s, but as recently as "One Night in Vegas" (2017), which has been described as funk metal.